 Coze is a newer entrant with a polished no-code agent builder, multi-agent workflows, and a plugin marketplace.
 It has gained traction for content and research agents.
 Organizations should factor in data handling and vendor geography policies before deploying sensitive workloads.

-A 175-person staffing agency was processing over 120 job applications per day across six active clients.
-Their operations team was spending 3.5 hours each morning manually reviewing applications against role requirements, flagging qualified candidates, and populating a tracking sheet.
+A staffing agency processing over 120 job applications per day across six active clients is a strong fit for a no-code pilot.
+The operations team spends 3.5 hours each morning reviewing applications against role requirements, flagging qualified candidates, and populating a tracking sheet.

-They built a qualification agent in Relevance AI over three weeks.
-The agent pulls new applications from their ATS, extracts structured candidate data (experience, skills, location), scores each against the role’s requirement vector, flags edge cases for human review, and writes results to the tracking sheet.
+The implementation pattern is straightforward: build a qualification agent in Relevance AI, connect it to the ATS, extract structured candidate data (experience, skills, location), score each candidate against the role’s requirement vector, flag edge cases for human review, and write results to the tracking sheet.

 Annualized savings in staff time: approximately $82,000.
-Payback: under 2 months.
+Payback: under 2 months, assuming the agent maintains quality and exception volume stays manageable.

 No-code platforms are the right choice when: